flofriday/thumbcloud/README.md

 webbrowser).

 __Disclaimer__: The software still is in early development and misses some important features.
-Furthermore, there are some security flaws (like path traversal).
+Furthermore, there are some bugs and maybe even security flaws.
 In a nutshell, you shouldn't use the software yet in "production", but feel free to try it out.

 ## Install